Procrat/eva/README.md

 3. **Automatic scheduling** should be left to machines since humans are better at deciding importance, deadlines and estimated duration of tasks then at actually scheduling all the things in their lives.
+4. Your **mental health** is more important than your productivity.

 ## Installation